 Virtual Laboratories are fully equipped, one-stop-shops for computational research.
 They are online platforms that bring together everything researchers need to analyse data, collaborate and innovate.

 Virtual laboratories make datasets, state-of-the-art analysis and visualisation tools easily accessible in a simple and easy-to-use environment.
 This means large datasets don’t have to constantly be moved between platforms to perform different functions.

 NCI’s unique integration of high-performance cloud and supercomputing with Australia’s largest data storage facilities makes it an ideal host for virtual laboratories and the NCI Research Engagement and Innovation Team are world leaders in this revolutionary new technology.

-NCI has a lead role in the development of three Virtual Laboratories funded by the Australian Government through the National eResearch Collaboration Tools and Resources (NeCTAR) project:
+NCI has a key role in the development of Virtual Laboratories funded by the Australian Government through the previously named National eResearch Collaboration Tools and Resources (NeCTAR) project: